rajeevlraman/Elastic-SIEM/README.md

 - 	Or for sudo events we can use: process.args: “sudo”

-- 	Then click on search and it should present the filtered results.
+- 	Then click on search and it should present the filtered results.<br>

 <img align="center" src="assets/images/query1.png" /><br/>

-Details of an event. assets\images\detail1.png
+Details of an event. assets\images\detail1.png<br>

 ## Task 6